roopemyller/kanban-react-node-AWA/README.md

 GitHub Copilot (ChatGPT) and ChatGPT was used for
 * Implementation ideas for different features
-* Code generation and autocompletion
+* Example code generation and autocompletion
 * Troubleshooting bugs
 * Clarification of some functionalities

-All AI-generated content was reviewed and edited to ensure functionality, correctness and originality.
+All AI-generated content was reviewed and edited/refactored to ensure functionality, correctness and originality.